 Habitat: Fairly moist outcrops of calcareous sedimentary rocks, such as coquina limestone (‘marl’), along small blackwater streams or larger rivers, at low elevations, and rarely also on old ruins made of tabby (a cement made from lime, sand, and oyster shells), per Weakley's Flora

 NEW!
 Click here to see a map from Weakley's Flora of the Southeastern US showing range and abundance.

 Click here to see a map showing all occurrences known to SERNEC, a consortium of southeastern herbaria.
 (Zoom in to see more detail.)

-Leaves clustered on a short-creeping rhizome
+Leaves clustered on a short, creeping to partially erect rhizome

 TO LEARN MORE about this plant, look it up in a good book!

 - Field Guide to the Ferns and Other Pteridophytes of Georgia p082

 - Guide to the Wildflowers of SC p288